Health Related Professions (HRP)

 Students will further their knowledge and understanding of health science and the health professions by exploring a range of topics including, but not limited to, health equity, health justice, medical ethics, racism in health care, health care access, and social aspects of health.
 Course is offered for 1 to 3 credits.
 Course may be retaken if the course topic is not one the student has previously taken.

 This course will delve into the core elements that define health policy.
 It will describe factors such as the health care delivery systems (public/nonprofits versus private/for-profits), access to care, health care financing, quality of care issues, and social issues such as gender and culture and their impact on health and health care.
 The dynamics of the policymaking process at different levels (federal, state, and local) will be explored, along with policy analysis and how policy influences health care decisions.
 The complexities and challenges of health care reform will be identified.
+This course is corss-listed with NU351.

 This course provides the student with 125 hours of supervised experience in a health care setting performing all duties and responsibilities of the entry-level health care worker.
 A weekly two-hour seminar is held in conjunction to integrate classwork with field experience.